-A Professional Dog Trainer Wil Assess Behavioral Differences between Breeds
+A Professional Dog Trainer Will Assess Behavioral Differences Between Breeds

 According to popular belief, puppies arrive as blank slates.
 Full of potential and promise, ready to be molded into your ideal companion as long as you do your part to love, discipline, and actively train them.

 This does not appear to be the case with all dog owners.
 Several reports have shown little or no success despite the owners actively training, disciplining, and showing their dogs lots of love.

 The truth is that your dog’s genetics influence not only its inborn abilities but also a host of other attributes.
 These attributes include friendliness, compatibility with other pets, fearfulness, impulsivity, working drive, and even aggressive tendencies.